 Tex-Mex chili gravy is neither Mexican style red enchilada sauce nor brown gravy, but rather a combination of the two.

-Most likely, chili gravy was invented by Anglo settlers in Texas using their recipes and local ingredients in an attempt to recreate Mexican red enchilada sauce.
+Most likely, Tex-Mex chili gravy (sometimes called Mexican brown gravy, Mexican Gravy, or brown gravy enchilada sauce) was invented by Anglo settlers in Texas using their recipes and local ingredients in an attempt to recreate Mexican red enchilada sauce.

 The major difference between the two sauces is that, like brown gravy, Tex-Mex enchilada sauce begins with a flour-based roux.